adrianmarino/neural-network-from-scratch/README.md

-# Neural network from scratch
+# MLP Neural network from scratch

 This notebook implement a neural network micro-framework with a design Influenced by Keras framework abstractions.
 This makes it somewhat easier to introduce new changes.